-ASUS reveals Tablet 600 running Windows RT, Tablet 810 with Windows 8Alex Wagner - Deputy Managing Editor, News Desk
+ASUS reveals Tablet 600 running Windows RT, Tablet 810 with Windows 8Alex Wagner - Editorial Director of News and Content

 ASUS did quite a bit of teasing for its Computex 2012 announcements, but today the company stopped dropping hits and started dropping actual products.
 First up, we've got a pair of Windows tablets, the Tablet 600 and Tablet 810.
 The Tablet 600 is the smaller of the pair, featuring a 10.1-inch 1366x768 Super IPS+ touchscreen as well as a quad-core Tegra 3 processor, 2GB RAM and 32GB internal storage.
 The Tablet 600 runs Windows RT (the version of Windows 8 meant for use with ARM processors) and, like the Android-powered Transformers we've come to know, it features support for a keyboard dock.